School Ukulele Program

 Here are some tips for starting a school ukulele program:

 1. Make sure you get decent ukuleles!!
 I can't emphasize this enough.
 Ukuleles that don't sound good or won't stay in tune will immediately discourage people from playing.
 Yes, it's easy to order $30-$60 ukuleles from a large online retailer.
 The problem is that those ukuleles are almost always of very low quality with no inspection process before they get to you.
 You don't have to break the bank, but you do need to get close to $100 to get a nice instrument that will stay in tune and encourage people to play.

 2. Get Digital Headstock Tuners.
 Getting everyone in tune quickly and easily is imperative to a successful class.
 Digital headstock tuners are easy to use and will help keep everyone in tune.
 It's a good idea to tune the ukes beforehand so the kids don't really have to do much but digital tuners make it super easy to fine tune.

 3. Teach easy 2 or 3 chord songs to start.
 C, F, Am and G are the most popular chords to teach beginners.
-Countless songs can be played with these chords alone.
+Countless songs can be played with these four chords alone.
 Try to pick popular songs that the kids know as it's always easier to play and sing along to something you're already familiar with.

 4. Determine how many kids you have in your largest class and order 3 more ukuleles than that.
 It's always good to have a few extra as things happen, strings break, the instructor will need one, another teacher might want to learn also.
 It's better to have an extra uke or 2 than to be short and someone can't play.